 And turns up further down in Europe

 The Vikings recognized the beauty and the value of this gem and started trading with it.
-We can find amber jewelry in graves not only in Scandinavia but even in the Middle East.
+We can find amber jewelry in graves not only in Scandinavia but also in the Middle East.
 There were trade routes that brought it from the north of Europe to the countries in the South of Europe and even further.

 What does it look like?